 As a holiday destination, Turkey is generally safe, save for the usual petty crime such as opportunistic thieves who will take advantage if you don’t have your wits about you.
 Travellers are warned not to travel to the southeast of the country, particularly anywhere along the border with Syria, where violence and terrorist threats are a possibility.
-However, this is hundreds of miles away from the tourist areas of the west and southwest of the country.
+However, this is hundreds of miles away from the tourist areas to the west and southwest of the country.

 While things are far less likely to go wrong if you book with one of our best quality clinics, no medical or dental procedure is 100% guaranteed, as our bodies all react differently.
-If you are having major dental work carried out, then we would suggest taking out medical complications insurance .
-For a small, additional cost, if you do need to go back to your dentist in Turkey to fix a problem, then your travel and accommodation costs will be covered and so you won’t be out-of-pocket.
+If you are having major dental work carried out, then we would suggest taking out medical complications insurance.
+For a small, additional cost, if you do need to go back to your dentist in Turkey to fix a problem, then your travel and accommodation costs will be covered and you won’t be out-of-pocket.

-July and August are peak season for the holiday resorts on the coasts (and these are also the hottest months), but the weather is still hot from May through to October, and even in winter the weather is generally pleasantly warm in the south, if not exactly beach weather.
+July and August are peak season for the holiday resorts on the coasts (and these are also the hottest months), but the weather is still hot from May through to October, and even in winter the weather is generally pleasantly warm in the south if not exactly beach weather.
 Istanbul sees a little snowfall in mid-winter; inland, the Anatolian plateau experiences sharply contrasting seasons with snow on the mountains throughout the year.

 Although Turkey is marketed as a summer holiday destination, for active travellers who want to see some of Turkey’s ancient attractions without the stifling heat, shop in the bazaars without the crowds and get to know the locals who won’t be as busy as they are in the summer, then winter is also a great time to visit.
-Most of our dentists are open throughout of the year.
+Most of our dentists are open throughout the year.

 Turkey is brimming with history, boasting incredible buildings and architecture from long-lost empires, as well as breath-taking natural wonders.

 Istanbul’s setting on the glittering Bosphorus is a stunning location, and as much as you can admire the views from on land across this waterway separating the East and West, there are plenty of boat tours where you can have lunch and take in the gorgeous scenery as you sail by.
 Also in Istanbul and not to be missed are the Sultan Ahmed Mosque (the Blue Mosque) and the Hagia Sophia, once a Greek Orthodox church, then a mosque and now a museum.
-The Topkapi Palace is also a must-see, its opulent and decadent interior giving you a peek into the unbelievable wealth the Ottoman Sultans had accrued—and its surrounding, lush gardens offer a tranquil antidote to the bustling city streets.
+The Topkapi Palace is also a must-see, its opulent and decadent interior giving you a peek into the unbelievable wealth the Ottoman Sultans had accrued—its surrounding, lush gardens offer a tranquil antidote to the bustling city streets.

 Pamukkale and the vast ruins of Hierapolis, a Roman ancient spa time, are a good day trip from either the west or south coast.
 Pamukkale (the Cotton Castle) is one of Turkey’s most famous natural wonders, with thermal waters flowing down white travertine terraces, which at dusk cast an otherworldly glow in the setting sun.
-Hierapolis is at the top and boasts ancient Roman architecture, an amphitheatre and warm pools heated with water from the hot springs.
+Hierapolis is at the top and boasts ancient Roman architecture, an amphitheater and warm pools heated with water from the hot springs.
 The Antique Pool (also known as Cleopatra’s pool) was a gift from Mark Anthony to Cleopatra, but the marble columns of the surrounding building fell during an earthquake in the 7th century, and they are now resting in the bottom of the pool.

 In the Mediterranean region, Ephesus is one of the most complete, still-standing Roman cities you’re likely to encounter and gives you an idea of the grandeur of that period of Roman history.
 Another of Turkey’s naturally beautiful landscapes, wave-like rock and pinnacle formations have been formed by wind and water providing an almost lunar landscape as far as the eye can see.
-A hot air balloon ride is a great way to see these valleys and there are plenty of tours that go from major tourist destinations where you can stay over and have dinner as well, given that it is quite some distance from any of the coasts.

 Most people fly into Turkey and there are international airports at Istanbul, Antalya, Izmir and Dalaman serving most popular tourist locations on the coasts.